scaleflex/js-cloudimage-responsive/README.md

 ## <a name="license"></a>License
-Filerobot Uploader is provided under the [MIT License](https://opensource.org/licenses/MIT)
+JS Cloudimage Responsive is provided under the [MIT License](https://opensource.org/licenses/MIT)